bdnf/AWS-HA-App-with-Multi-Region-RDS-Database/README.md

 In the standby region:

 1. Create an EC2 keypair in the region
 2. Launch an Amazon Linux EC2 instance in the standby region.
-Configure the instance to use the VPC's public subnet and security group ("UDARR-Application").
+Configure the instance to use the VPC's public subnet and security group ("Application-SG").
 3. SSH to the instance and connect to the read replica database.
 4. Verify if you are not able to insert data into the database but are able to read from the database.
 5. You have now demonstrated that you can only read from the read replica database.